Obstructive Sleep Apnea

 OSA is a chronic disease and therefore requires long-term management.
 The goals of OSA treatment are to reduce the Apnea-Hypopnea Index (AHI), which is the number of full or partial airway closures that occur each hour of sleep, improve oxygen levels and symptoms.

 Sleep-related muscular relaxation driven by the central nervous system is the key neurologic issue leading to OSA.
 In patients with OSA, sleep onset leads to a reduction in neuromuscular control of the upper airway and a corresponding relaxation of the upper airway and tongue muscles.
 The vast majority of diagnosed patients are prescribed positive air pressure therapy devices such as continuous positive airway pressure, or CPAP, but fewer than half are compliant long-term, leaving a significant population untreated, undertreated and at risk.

 A few oral medications are under development or have been approved addressing the symptoms of OSA, such as excessive daytime sleepiness, but these treatment options do not address the underlying biology of the disease.
 As a result, patients may still be at risk for the serious and potentially life-threatening consequences of OSA.

 Fewer than half of patients prescribed CPAP therapy are compliant.

 Some patients may have symptomatic snoring but don’t necessarily meet the criteria for OSA diagnosis.
 Symptomatic snoring is characterized by loud and persistent snoring, partial airway obstruction, as well as sleep disruption, and impacts both the snorer and their bed partner.
-Apnimed is developing therapies for this patient population as well.
+Apnimed is investigating potential developing therapies for this patient population as well.